plangrid/flask-rebar/docs/quickstart/basics.rst

 The ``msg`` parameter will override the "message" key of the JSON response.
 Furthermore, the JSON response will be updated with ``additional_data``.

 Validation errors are raised automatically, and the JSON response will include an ``errors`` key with more specific errors about what in the payload was invalid (this is done with the help of Marshmallow validation).

+For most of our predefined errors, as of version 2.0 we include not just a message but also a "rebar-internal" error "code".
+By default this is included in those responses as ``rebar_error_code`` but you can control that by setting the ``error_code_attr`` attribute on your instance of ``Rebar`` to your preferred name, or to ``None`` to suppress inclusion of rebar-internal error codes entirely.

 Support for marshmallow-objects
 ===============================